 There have also been stories of children being forced into what is now called Modern Day Slavery and other forms of abuse.
 A number of countries have seen great increases in the number of institutionalised children over recent years.

 Direct comparisons to homes in other countries are often simply not accurate.
-Heart For Kids has been serving in Government run facilities in China for nearly 20 years.
+Heart For Kids has been serving in Government-run facilities in China for nearly 20 years.
 Children in these homes are there because they have no parents or they have been abandoned for various other reasons and parents whereabouts is unknown.
 When we opened Doves Wings our vision was to provide smaller family groups of 6 to 9 children living in loving environments with dedicated local caregivers.

 It’s important to realise why H4K’s has volunteers who come to help and the specific roles they have.
-Some volunteers live in the area and regularly come each week to assist the child carers.
+Some volunteers live in the area and regularly come each week to assist the childcarers.
 They help with regular jobs around the home, helping when a carer may be absent on holidays or sick leave etc. Other volunteers come from overseas and have specialist skills which help in the care of the children and the training of our carers.
-Our teams and volunteers are not modeled on voluntourism practices.
+Our teams and volunteers are not modelled on voluntourism practices.

 Our partner has been serving children for nearly 20 years.
 The children are not all orphans as some have a parent.
 However their parent may have a terminal disease, severe poverty and lack of employment which leads to a situation where the child simply cannot be cared for.
 If there are no safety concerns children are allowed to visit with their families from time to time.

-Teams also perform an important role by modelling other child care practices which may be new to our local carers.
+Teams also perform an important role by modeling other child care practices which may be new to our local carers.
 Other activities like play and craft times are also improved when volunteers come and share new activities etc. We believe our model of volunteering provides benefits for the children, carers and the volunteer.

 I’m extremely thankful to all those volunteers who come and encourage anyone considering volunteering to read more information on our teams here.

-Founder / CEO
+Founder / Snr Leader

-Heart For Kids
+Heart for Kids